A college softball player was taken to the ER after a throw hit her in the face

 Miranda Elish was "doing well and was taken to the ER as a precaution," the tweet said.
 Details of the injury were not available.

-The unusual injury happened in the second inning of a big game, with Texas playing the University of Alabama during a NCAA Division I Super Regional game in Tuscaloosa.
+The unusual incident happened in the second inning of a big game, with Texas playing the University of Alabama during a NCAA Division I Super Regional game in Tuscaloosa.

 An Alabama player bunted, and Texas catcher Mary Iakopo picked up the ball and threw toward second base, hoping to put out the runner from first, video showed.

-But the catcher's throw hit Elish squarely in the face, and she collapsed on the ground, video showed.
+But the catcher's throw hit Elish squarely in the face, and she collapsed to the ground, video showed.

 Play was stopped, and coaches and teammates gathered around Elish in the middle of the field.
 The fans gave a standing ovation as she was helped off the field.